gregorhd/mapcompare/README.md

   * Output formats (static images, interactive maps. or both);;

-  * Proxies measuring the vibrancy of the developer and user community  (_measures_: number of GitHub releases since first release, number of total commits; number of contributors; date of last commit; number of dependent packages and number of dependent repositories.
+  * Proxies measuring the vibrancy of the developer and user community  (_measures_: number of GitHub releases since first release, number of total commits; number of contributors; date of last commit; number of dependent packages and number of dependent repositories).

 The short-list then tried to include both large-community, comparatively well-funded projects (such as *Bokeh* and *Plotly*) as well as libraries relying on a more limited number of contributors (such as *geoplot*).
 It was also attempted to cover a variety of backends and both imperative as well as declarative approaches.